-A press release was issued to national and local media by Corporate Communications, Irish Rail.
+A press release was issued on the launch of the consultation Wednesday 6th November to national and local media by Corporate Communications, Irish Rail.
 The press release introduced the ECRIPP, the need for it and gave details of the public consultation.